-Course Outcome: The epidemic of harmful substance consumption especially among young has assumed alarming dimensions worldwide.
+Course Outcome: The epidemic of substance mistreatment in young generation has assumed alarming dimensions worldwide.
 During this course the students will get to know about the international, national and local drug and narcotic scenarios and human trafficking in South and South West Asia.